junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean barks a laugh.
 "It's good to have you back, Cas.
 Speaking of, how do you feel?
 You know, after Purgatory puke me out, I'm still getting use to my sea legs.
 It's only been, what, a week?"

 Cas keeps his eyes on the book, his shoulders stiffen a little, voice quieter.
 "I feel fine.
 And if you don't mind, I'd rather *not* think about the angels that have to siege the Purgatory to save me -- against my will -- and I have to, *again*, fight them off to run away.
 I already tried my best to not harm any more of them, but I think some of them are still hurt because of me, some are even my friends.
-If it's not for me, Samandriel and Hannah wouldn't even be in the Purgatory, I didn't even have time to check if they survived the incursion.
+If it's not for me, Inias and Hannah wouldn't even be in the Purgatory, I didn't even have time to check if they survived the incursion.
 And there are more that didn't --"

 "That's not your fault, you know that, right, Cas?"
 Dean lowers his voice too, glancing around, more self-aware now that they are in the middle of a sea of ordinary human.
 "It's a good thing you get to run away before that Naomi bitch can do anything to you, whatever she has in mind.
 Let's keep it that way."